brunch/skeletons/README.md

 }
 ```

 "URL" means GitHub user and repo.
-For `github.com/a/b` that would be simply `a/b`
+For `github.com/a/b` that would be simply `a/b`.

+Add your skeletons to the top of the file, but below official Brunch skeletons.